ycxuyingchen/ycxuyingchen.github.io/cascade.markdown

 </h3>

 <img align="left" src="/images/CASCADE_motivation.jpg" class="image-left"/>
-Imagine that we want to learn a model of a room.
-Green areas represent high expected information gain .
+Imagine that we want to learn a model of a room. <span style="color:green;font-weight: bold;">Green</span> areas represent high expected information gain.
 A population of independently trained agents will likely all follow the trajectory to #1 at deployment.

-To avoid collecting a homogenous dataset in such cases, CASCADE trains agents by taking into account the population diversity, in addition to  the information gain, and thus encourages an individual agent to sample states that maximally improve the world model.
+To avoid collecting a homogenous dataset in such cases, CASCADE trains agents by taking into account the population diversity, in addition to  the information gain, and thus encourages each individual agent to sample states that maximally improve the world model.

 ---